julio73/guard-haml-coffee/README.md

 Or install it yourself as:

-    $ gem install guard-haml-coffee
+    $ gem install guard-hamlcoffee

 ## Usage

 As a prerequisite, you must have [Guard](https://github.com/guard/guard) installed and initialized already.

-Add the haml-coffee instructions to the `Guardfile`:
+Add the hamlcoffee instructions to the `Guardfile`:

     $ bundle exec guard init hamlcoffee